mScule/troll-forum-back/README.md

 - Run `yarn db` to start the dev db.
 - Run `npx prisma migrate dev` to populate the database with tables and stuff.

+** If you are using HeidiSQL to view the database, you need to install the ** ** package that it recommends in the connection error **

 ### If database container is stopped:
 - Run `yarn db`